IHE/RAD.IRA/input/pagecontent/rad-x9.md

 The Subscriber shall handle events `[FHIR resource]-open` | `update` | `select` | `close` that it supports.
 The required supported events are defined in the [Actor Description](volume-1.html#1xx11-actors-description-and-actor-profile-requirements).

+If the Subscriber accepted  the event initially (i.e. return `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).

+##### 2:3.X9.4.1.3.1 Handling open events

 Upon receiving a `[FHIR resource]-open` event, the Subscriber shall *open* the corresponding `event.context` according to its application logic.

 > Note: The Subscriber may use all or a subset of the context provided.
 For example, a Report Creator may use the patient and study context to open the corresponding procedure and make it ready for dictation, and ignore the report context since the Report Creator will create its own.
 On the other hand, an Evidence Creator (such as a specialty AI application) may use only the study context to run an inference model on the study on demand, ignoring the report and patient context.